front-end-foundations/4-flex-menu/readme.md

 <meta name="viewport" content="width=device-width">
 ```

-In a media query, turn wrapping on and set the order of the site nav to second place to improve the layout:
+In a media query, turn flex wrap on and set the order of the site nav to second place to improve the layout:

 ```css
 @media (max-width: 600px) {